 As far as social trust goes, I don’t think you necessarily have to get a tweet to featuring someone saying “You are the best plumber in the world.”
 Instead, if you could provoke someone to just say something good about you…it would go nearly as far.
 A couple good tweets posted on your lander will go a long way to humanizing your site, and creating a bit more trust.
 How you get them is on you ; ).

 Get these done well before that post card arrives.
 You should have as many high quality citations as possible indexed before you activate your listing.
 Where should you submit to?
 Check out this, this and this.
 Want more?
 Use this.
 Don’t want to do the grunt work?
-Let these guys do it, here and here.
+Let us do it at Loganix.
 It has always been my experience that I can rank a business faster that exists (has business data indexed) than one that doesn’t.
 My assumption is, when you activate your listing, Google goes crawling for this information, and sizes you up.
 Do we trust you, or don’t we?
 Remember those first clients?
 Kindly direct them to your better citations to leave reviews.